jk-nd/a2a-use-case/README.md

 ### A2A Server (Port 8000) - Policy Hub
 - `GET /health` - Health check
+- `GET /a2a/skills` - Get available agent skills and protocols
+- `POST /a2a/method` - Execute A2A methods on NPL protocols
-- `GET /a2a/agent-card` - Agent capabilities and skills
+- `GET /a2a/protocols` - List deployed protocols and packages
+- `POST /a2a/deploy` - Deploy new NPL protocols dynamically
-- `POST /a2a/request` - Handle A2A protocol requests
+- `POST /a2a/refresh` - Refresh A2A method handlers after deployment

 ### Procurement Agent (Port 8001) - RFP Management
 - `GET /health` - Health check